Operation Branchform: Resignation of SNP finance committee

+As a result of the resignation of the three FAC members, long-time Scottish independence campaigner Sean Clerkin made a complaint to Police Scotland about the allegedly missing funds at the end of March 2021.
+On 30 March 2021, former SNP MP George Kerevan and SNP Common Weal Group founder Craig Berry also resigned from the party, saying in a statement: "Elected representatives of the party rank and file have been denied their legitimate voice at online meetings of the National Executive, branch motions to National Conference have been summarily ignored, and mandated national gatherings cancelled without explanation.
+Significant questions remained to be asked regarding party finances and internal paid appointments because of the non-functioning of the party finance committee."
+Both Kerevan and Berry subsequently joined the Alba Party.

 In May 2021, Douglas Chapman also resigned as SNP National Treasurer, saying he "had not received the support or financial information required to carry out the fiduciary duties of National Treasurer".
+Interviewed on the BBC's Sunday Show, then-Deputy First Minister John Swinney said he did not understand what had prompted Chapman's actions and said that he was unaware of a police complaint into the SNP's finances.
+Swinney insisted that between the National Executive Committee, external auditors, and the Electoral Commision, there was "a huge amount of scrutiny of party finances".
 Nicola Sturgeon, then party leader and wife to Peter Murrell, then the party's chief executive, took over as acting treasurer, with Electoral Commission rules requiring someone to be in the post at all times.

-MP Joanna Cherry then resigned from the SNP's National Executive Committee later that month, saying on Twitter, "A number of factors have prevented me from fulfilling the mandate party members gave me to improve transparency & scrutiny & to uphold the party’s constitution.
+Joanna Cherry MP also resigned from the SNP's National Executive Committee later that month, saying on Twitter, "A number of factors have prevented me from fulfilling the mandate party members gave me to improve transparency & scrutiny & to uphold the party's constitution.
 I won’t be making any further comment at this stage".

+Roger Mullin, who remained on the National Executive Committee, later accused Peter Murrell, Nicola Sturgeon, and then-Business Convenor Kirsten Oswald, of seeking to shut down attempts to improve governance, accountability, and scrutiny within the party.
+Mullin accused Oswald, who chaired NEC meetings, of being "just a mouthpiece for Nicola Sturgeon and Peter Murrell", and recalled an incident where Murrell said that information on party wages was never provided to the committee.

 A month after Chapman's resignation, Peter Murrell loaned more than £107,620 to the party.
 This loan was not declared to the Electoral Commission until August 2022, more than a year late.

-Beattie was re-appointed as Treasurer in June 2021.
+Beattie was re-appointed as SNP Treasurer in June 2021.
 After a SNP NEC meeting that month, Beattie said £666,953 had been raised through referendum-related fundraisers from 2017 to 2020, and that £51,760 had been spent directly on campaigning for another referendum.
 He said funds were "earmarked" for that purpose, and "amounts equivalent to the sums raised" would be spent on "the intended purpose".